 Every five years, Auxiliary Services and Procurement and Business Services reevaluate our secondary preferred caterers and extend five-year contracts to selected catering finalists.

-Once all the proposals have been completed (approximately one month after the process goes live), a committee consisting of members from Auxiliary Services, Procurement and Business Services, and the Event Coordinators' Network will review preliminary proposals and determine those who should continue in the bidding process.
-Potential caterers will be invited to campus to showcase their abilities and a final list of caterers will be determined close to the end of the fiscal year.
+Once proposals have been completed, a committee consisting of members from Auxiliary Services, Procurement and Business Services, and the Event Coordinators' Network will review preliminary proposals and determine those who should continue in the bidding process.

 The committee aims to create a secondary caterer list that provides diversity in offerings and pricing options to accommodate's the needs of campus.
-Please note that this process does not apply to GT Catering, our primary caterer, nor the Tech Square restaurants.
+This process does not apply to GT Catering, our primary caterer, nor the Tech Square restaurants.
 If you have any comments or suggestions regarding those caterers, please contact Kira Freeman to share your thoughts.